-The type of shoes that you want to provide for your baby who is learning how to walk need to be lightweight, soft, and flexible.
+The type of shoe that you want to provide for your baby who is learning how to walk needs to be lightweight, soft, and flexible.
 The shoes should also come with sensory pods on the bottom to allow your baby to get a better feeling off the ground.
 This will help your baby feel more stable and confident when taking those first steps.

 If you provide your baby who is learning how to walk with a pair of shoes that are too heavy and stiff, your baby’s muscles will not strengthen properly.
 You will also make it harder for your baby to learn how to walk.

 In addition to being lightweight, flexible, soft, and providing sensory pods, your baby’s shoes must fit the shape of their feet perfectly.
 I have noticed how most babies tend to have wide or extra wide feet, so it’s important to find shoes that don’t pinch their toes.

 I actually created an article that describes the best-fitting babies’ shoes that I have fitted before.
 These shoes are also available in different widths such as wide and extra wide.
 Go to the link below:

-As your child starts growing up, it’s important to make sure that you provide supportive shoes in order to reduce stress on the lower extremities.
+As your child starts growing up, it’s important to make sure that you provide supportive shoes to reduce stress on the lower extremities.

 Children Who Are Already Walking – Supportive or Minimalist Shoes?

 If your child is already walking confidently and feeling stable, then I recommend wearing substantial and supportive shoes.
 Some parents want to know if I recommend wearing minimalist shoes.
-My answer is no; I believe that children need to wear shoes that will help minimize the impact that their feet take when they come in contact with the ground.
-With that said, the shoes need to be supportive but lightweight and flexible at the same time, in order to promote healthy foot development.
+My answer is no; I believe that children need to wear shoes that help minimize the impact that their feet take when they come in contact with the ground.
+With that said, the shoes need to be supportive but lightweight and flexible at the same time, to promote healthy foot development.